humdrum-tools/humdrum-documentation/guide/ch25/index.md

 In this chapter we have introduced two types of similarity tools:
 <span class="tool">correl</span> and
 <span class="tool">simil</span>.
 For both tools, the criterion of
-similarity depends on the user\'s choice of input representation.
+similarity depends on the user's choice of input representation.
 For example, if the input represents fret-board finger patterns, then the similarity measures will reflect fret-board fingering similarity.
 Users need to choose carefully the type of pre-processing required to